Theories of imperialism: Nkrumah

 The problems of revolutionary nationalist movements undergoing decolonization were an important consideration for theorists of imperialism.

-Kwame Nkrumah, former president of Ghana (1960–66), coined the term Neocolonialism, which appeared in the 1963 preamble of the Organisation of African Unity Charter, and was the title of his 1965 book Neo-Colonialism, the Last Stage of Imperialism.
+Kwame Nkrumah, former president of Ghana (1960–1966), coined the term Neocolonialism, which appeared in the 1963 preamble of the Charter of the Organisation of African Unity, and was the title of his 1965 book Neo-Colonialism, the Last Stage of Imperialism.
 Nkrumah's theory was largely based in Lenin's Imperialism, and followed similar themes to the classical Marxist theories of imperialism, describing imperialism as the result of a need to export crises to areas outside Europe.
 However unlike the classical Marxist theories, Nkrumah saw imperialism as holding back the development of the colonized world, writing:

 In place of colonialism, as the main instrument of imperialism, we have today neo-colonialism... [which] like colonialism, is an attempt to export the social conflicts of the capitalist countries...
 The result of neo-colonialism is that foreign capital is used for the exploitation rather than for the development of the less developed parts of the world.
 Investment, under neo-colonialism, increases, rather than decreases, the gap between the rich and the poor countries of the world.
 The struggle against neo-colonialism is not aimed at excluding the capital of the developed world from operating in less developed countries.
 It is also dubious in consideration of the name given being strongly related to the concept of colonialism itself.
 It is aimed at preventing the financial power of the developed countries being used in such a way as to impoverish the less developed.